deeppavlov/dream/README.md

 # Components

-DREAM Architecture is presented in the following image:
+Dream Architecture is presented in the following image:
 ![DREAM](DREAM.png)

 ## Annotators